Skip to Content

 Many people struggle with handling their feelings and interactions with

 Counseling, such as family therapy, can help you learn ways to encourage

 healthy eating behaviors in children and teens who have eating

 can be a big help to everyone in your family, whether it means seeing a

 counselor alone, as a couple, or as a family.
 Each family member may need

 reassurance or counseling at different times during the course of the illness.

-disorder.
+Eating disorders happen for many different reasons.
 Many people who have an eating disorder come from families in which

 other members have eating disorders or have other conditions such as